Provides Shelter Services, Culinary & Bakery Job Skills Training, Daily Meals, Laundry, and Clothing Handouts.

 you feed him for a lifetime"

 Funded primarily by individual donors and churches, we were able to customize our facility to fit the needs of those we serve.
 In addition to our regular services, we expanded our programs to create opportunities for our guests to gain experience and marketable job skills.
 Feed Me Hope Bakery opened its doors in March 2016 to women staying in our emergency cold weather shelter.
 In Fall 2016, we launched Feed Me Hope Culinary School - a vocational training program for homeless and formerly incarcerated individuals.
 Already, we have seen remarkable transformations take place as hope has been restored to our Bakery and Culinary students.
-Our future plans include barista training, a bakery store front, and a food truck for our students to work in.
+Our future plans include barista training, a bakery store front, and additional housing for our students.
 We look forward to what God has in store as we envision a thriving Anchorage community, free of hopelessness.